everypolitician/field_serializer/README.md

 Ruby module which allows you to specify a set of fields that you'd like serialized in the `#to_h` method.
-We ([EveryPolitician](http://everypolitician.org/)) are using this library in our scrapers to make them more declaritive.
+We ([EveryPolitician](http://everypolitician.org/)) are using this library in our scrapers to make them more declarative.
 It allows us to specify which fields we'd like to be scraped from a page without coupling ourselves to how the page is fetched or where the data ends up being stored.